PelionIoT/manifest-pelion-edge/README.md

 # Repository manifest for Pelion Edge

 This repository provides repository manifests to set up the Yocto build system for Pelion Edge.
-Please make all contributions against our development branch, `dev`.
-Merged changes will then be pulled into master.
+The steps helps you generate a Pelion Edge enabled Yocto image in developer mode.

 ## Requirements